Q. My friend’s horse has EPM. Can a horse that survives this disease be rehabbed to be rideable again?

 Clinical signs of EPM are extremely variable because S. neurona may cause damage anywhere in the brain or spinal cord; symptoms can range from mild lameness to recumbency (can’t arise) and even death.
 Some horses’ clinical signs appear gradually, while others have a much faster progression.
 Classically, EPM clinical signs are asymmetrical ataxia (incoordination affecting one side more than the other) with muscle atrophy.
 Early signs of EPM are frequent stumbling and inexplicable lameness.
 If the brain is infected, clinical signs may include behavioral changes, blindness, seizures, drooping lip or ear, head tilt, and atrophy of the tongue and chewing muscles.

-Time is the crucial factor in the treatment of EPM.
+Time is a crucial factor in the treatment of EPM.
 Earlier treatment will reduce the amount of central nervous system damage, which can be permanent.
 Medication will kill the protozoa, but will not repair the damage to the nervous tissue, so eliminating the protozoa earlier means less total nerve damage.

 JACKIE BOWSER, DVM